C++ API

 Public Functions

-inline void operator=(int a_default)
+void operator=(int a_default)

 Assigns this point_t by setting the coordinates in every dimension to the argument.